clukawski/bike/README.md

 - All components rendered with cuts so they can be rendered individually and 3D printed to use as live mocks

 ### WIP
-- Making sure width between stays matches axle width (probably needs tweaking)
+- Making sure width between stays matches freehub / axle width (probably needs tweaking)
 - Dropouts ?? (probably the "mount" piece just needs some modifications / cuts for axle)
 - Derailleur hanger mount, planning on [GDH](https://velo-orange.com/blogs/theveloorangeblog/introducing-the-gdh-the-galactic-derailleur-hanger)
 - Cable routing